Quantum Nonlocality under Latency Constraints: Discussion

-Now, the main technical challenge\footnote{Other than the already recognized challenges in quantum network experiments such as achieving long-distance and long-lasting quantum entanglement. } is the following: \emph{the entire quantum strategy needs to be completed within the latency constraint}.
+Now, the main technical challenge, other than the already recognized challenges in quantum communication experiments such as realizing long-distance and long-lasting quantum entanglement, is the following: \emph{the entire quantum strategy needs to be completed within the latency constraint}.
 Fast quantum measurements in the computational basis at or below microsecond timescales are already possible~\cite{hensen2015loophole,shalm2015strong,giustina2015significant}.
-Quantum gates that the parties need to perform are usually even faster than the measurements for most physical platforms, assuming they can be efficiently decomposed into hardware-native gates.
+The quantum gates that the parties need to perform are usually even faster than the measurements for most physical platforms, assuming they can be efficiently decomposed into hardware-native gates.
 For the communication step, to save time the transmitted classical bits ideally should be moving near the speed of light in vacuum.
-This can be approximately achieved via free-space optical communication, including radio transmission, microwave towers, or laser links.
-This is one reason quantum teleportation is preferred over physically sending quantum systems, as the latter, if we require high probability of success, usually requires a fiber connection between the parties.
+This can be approximately achieved via free-space electromagnetic communication, including radio transmission, microwave towers, or optical laser links.
+This is one reason quantum teleportation is preferred over physically sending quantum systems, as the latter usually requires an optical-fiber connection between the parties to achieve a high success probability.
 Light travels much slower in fiber than in free space.
 Finally, we ideally should use quantum memories that can serve as local quantum registers and can store entanglement, both for measurement and for quantum teleportation purposes.
 Current physical platforms such as trapped ions, quantum dots, nitrogen-vacancy (NV) centers, and possibly neutral atoms used in emerging quantum networks can serve as such quantum memories~\cite{heshami2016quantum}.

-\paragraph{Real-world applications} From a fundamental physics perspective, such experiments constitute a refutation of local hidden variable theory in a new regime.
-From an applied quantum technologies perspective, such experiments physically realize the mathematically provable time advantage achievable by quantum resources as mentioned in~\Cref{sec:intro}.
-Again, this is extremely important in latency-sensitive settings such as high frequency trading.
-It would be interesting to find specific examples of this, or at least toy models such as those of~\cite{brandenburger2015quantum,ding2024coordinating}.
+\paragraph{Real-world applications} The correlations realizable with quantum resources under tight latency constraints has a variety of real-world applications.
+One example is high-frequency trading (HFT).
+It would be interesting to find LC games modeling HFT scenarios with a quantum advantage such as those of~\cite{brandenburger2015quantum,ding2024coordinating}.